ViktoriyaVMCG/FinalProject/README.md

   * The file onsists of the code that Install Updates, and Install Epel-Releas.
 ## How to run Ansible files
 `ansible-playbook -i inventory main.yml` - Run this command to run ansible playbook or other ansible file.

 `ansible-palybook -i inventory --private-key /path/to/the/main.yml --syntax-check` - Run this command to check ansible syntax before run ansible file.

+In the main.tf file ansible command to run playbook is already written inside the code so when you run terraform it will authomatically call ansible.